aulunax/cppmatrix/README.md

 ### Prerequisites
--cpyhton3.6 or higher
+- cpyhton3.6 or higher (with python-dev)
--g++ with c++17 support for linux, MSVC2017+ for Windows
+- g++ with c++17 support for linux, MSVC2017+ for Windows
+- mypy for stubgen
 ### Instruction
+# Linux:
-1. Run the compile file
+1. Run the compile.sh file
 2. Run main.py in python